guigrpa/clocksy/README.md

   const { type, data } = msg;
   if (type === 'CLOCKSY') {
     const tDelta = clocksy.processResponse(msg.data);
+    // tDelta is the estimated server time minus the local time.
-    // Use this tDelta for whatever purpose you want
+    // Use this dekta for whatever purpose you want
     // (you can also get it later on with clocksy.getDelta()) return;
   }